vitonsky/charmix/docs/ArchetypeAPI.md

 Archetype it is directory contains file `archetype.json` with declarative description of archetype.

-# Structure of `archetype.json`
+# Archetype manifest

+Archetype manifest is a file `archetype.json` contains information about archetype.

-- type: define type of archetype and additional properties
+- **type**: define type of archetype and additional properties.
+This property is required for any archetype
+- name: name that will used to apply archetype
+- version: archetype version
+- homepage: url to archetype repository or docs
+- description: description about archetype that may contains instructions

 # Types of archetype